My Real Name Is HannaClick Here for

 “A carefully researched, often moving narrative of one family's struggle for survival.”

 “Masih maintains a perfect balance of pacing and tension, and in Hanna creates a strong and inspiring young female protagonist.
 Elegantly detailed . . .
-Highly readable and affecting, it’s a haunting and hopeful work that deserves a broad audience.
+It’s a haunting and hopeful work that deserves a broad audience.
 And at this particularly divisive time when fear and intolerance is constantly crowding the headlines, this book offers seeds of compassion to young and experienced readers alike.”

 “Hanna’s story . . . uncovers an astonishing, rich vein of hope in a world gone utterly dark.
 [B]oth timeless and timely.”